 Discworld magic draws the Things from the Dungeon Dimensions, although you have to go fairly overboard to make a path large enough for them to come through.
 This seems to be a bigger problem for wizards than witches, and hasn't been a serious threat since Sourcery.

-Similarly, wearing the One Ring attracts the Wraiths.
+In the more typical supernatural sense, wearing the One Ring attracts the Ringwraiths.

 In Percy Jackson and the Olympians, monsters can smell demigods from far away, and they try to attack them.
 For some reason modern technology makes it worse; cell phones are banned at Camp Half-Blood because using them will attract monsters.

 Myrddraal and gholam have an ability to sense channeling.
 In the case of gholam this is particularly dangerous, since they are immune to channeling and were created for the express purpose of killing enemy channelers.

 Monster in the Blight presumably have the same kind of fear reaction to a channeler that a normal person has to shadowspawn, though this always translates into violence, and they will come for miles to kill a channeler.

 In The Sword of Shannara Trilogy by Terry Brooks, Allanon gives Shea the Elfstones with which to protect himself, but only warns him much later that using the Elfstones will alert the Warlock Lord and his Skull Bearers of Shea's location.
 He does this precisely so that Shea will not be afraid to use the stones if he really needs them, and because the stones themselves are an effective defense against the Skull Bearers.